Direct memory access with DMA controller 8257/8237

-Suppose a floppy drive which is connected at input-output port wants to transfer data to memory, the following steps are performed:
+Suppose a floppy drive that is connected at input-output port wants to transfer data to memory, the following steps are performed:

-- Step-2: Now the DMAC will send HOLD signal to the CPU.
+- Step-2: Now the DMAC will send a HOLD signal to the CPU.

 - Step-5: Now with the help of input-output read and memory write signal the data is transferred from the floppy drive to the memory.